Chapter 9: Environmental Politics, Global Sustainability, and Cute Robots

 In a world facing escalating environmental challenges, international cooperation is essential for tackling problems that transcend borders, like climate change, deforestation, and biodiversity loss.
 Political science helps us understand the frameworks, treaties, and governance structures that nations use to address these complex issues.
 Global sustainability agreements reflect the collective effort of countries to balance economic growth with environmental protection while addressing inequality and development.
 These agreements aren’t just about reducing emissions or saving species—they’re about creating a vision for a shared future.
 The animated film Wall-E serves as a warning about what happens when humanity fails to cooperate on these critical challenges.
 The abandoned Earth depicted in the movie is a stark reminder of the consequences of unchecked environmental degradation, but it also emphasizes the importance of coordinated efforts to reverse such damage.
 By examining concepts like the carbon footprint, biodiversity conservation, and international treaties such as the Kyoto Protocol and the Paris Agreement, we can better understand how political actors work—or fail—to address global sustainability.

 When you drive a car, power your home, or even stream your favorite TV show, you are leaving behind an invisible impact.
 Every action we take, from commuting to work to purchasing goods, contributes to our individual , the measure of greenhouse gases generated by human activities.
 However, it’s important to recognize that the term “carbon footprint” was popularized by fossil fuel companies as a way to shift responsibility onto individuals rather than corporations, despite the fact that just 100 companies are responsible for over 70% of global emissions.
-Though to make it even more complicate, that statistic comes from a report that attributes the emissions coming from your car to the fossil fuel companies.
+Though to make it even more complicated, that statistic comes from a report that attributes the emissions coming from your car to the fossil fuel companies.
 Is that…okay?
+Is it a fair claim?
 To learn more about the history of “carbon footprint,” check out the video below.
-While individual actions alone won’t solve the climate crisis, collective efforts can still make a meaningful difference—studies show that widespread adoption of plant-based diets, reduced air travel, and energy-efficient living could cut global emissions by up to 20%.
+While individual actions alone won’t solve the climate crisis, collective efforts can still make a meaningful difference—studies show that widespread adoption of plant-based diets, reduced air travel, and energy-efficient living could cut global emissions by up to 20%!
 On a global scale, carbon footprints determine how much greenhouse gas is released into the atmosphere annually, making them a critical factor in climate change.
 High carbon footprints are often tied to energy use in industrialized nations, where transportation, manufacturing, and electricity generation rely heavily on fossil fuels.
 For example, the United States and China are two of the world’s largest emitters, contributing nearly 40% of global carbon emissions.
-In Wall-E, the barren, polluted Earth symbolizes the cumulative impact of unchecked emissions over decades, driven by industrial overreach and consumer demand.
-The mountains of waste and the toxic environment reflect the long-term consequences of failing to limit carbon emissions on a global scale.
-Addressing carbon footprints requires systemic changes, such as transitioning to renewable energy, improving energy efficiency, and promoting sustainable practices.
-The Paris Agreement directly targets carbon reduction by encouraging nations to submit nationally determined contributions (NDCs) that outline how they will lower emissions.
-However, reducing carbon footprints also has cascading benefits, such as preserving biodiversity, which is another critical element of sustainability agreements.
+Addressing carbon footprints requires not only individual actions but systemic changes, such as transitioning to renewable energy, improving energy efficiency, and promoting sustainable practices.
+Even more, reducing carbon footprints also has cascading benefits, such as preserving biodiversity, which is another critical element of sustainability agreements.

 Imagine a planet where forests, oceans, and wildlife no longer thrive, leaving humanity with nothing to depend on.
 Biodiversity—the variety of life on Earth—is vital for maintaining ecosystems that provide clean air, water, food, and climate regulation.
 Yet, human activities such as deforestation, pollution, and climate change are driving biodiversity loss at an alarming rate.
 The Amazon rainforest, often referred to as the “lungs of the Earth,” absorbs billions of tons of carbon dioxide annually, yet it is being destroyed for agriculture and logging.
 This loss of biodiversity destabilizes ecosystems, making them less resilient to climate change and threatening global food security.
 Wall-E depicts a world where the complete collapse of ecosystems has left the planet lifeless, illustrating what happens when biodiversity conservation is neglected.
 The absence of any living species in the film underscores the vital role biodiversity plays in maintaining planetary balance and sustaining human survival.
+So much so that when Wall-E stumbles upon a lone tiny green plant, it sets into motion a huge series of events, eventually bringing humans back to Earth.
+But things would have been a lot easier if humans had not destroyed all the flora and fauna on Earth in the first place!
 International agreements like the Convention on Biological Diversity (CBD) aim to protect species and habitats through collaborative global efforts called , but implementation remains uneven.
 For example, while some nations have expanded protected areas and restored habitats, others struggle with enforcement due to economic priorities or political instability.
 Protecting biodiversity requires robust international environmental governance, which provides the framework for collective action.

 Sometimes, the first step toward solving a crisis is acknowledging who bears the greatest responsibility.
 The , adopted in 1997, was a groundbreaking treaty that set binding emission reduction targets for developed countries.
 It was based on the principle of “common but differentiated responsibilities,” recognizing that industrialized nations had contributed most to historical greenhouse gas emissions and therefore should take the lead in reducing them.
 While the protocol represented a critical step forward, it also exposed challenges in global climate governance.
 For example, the United States refused to ratify the treaty, citing concerns that it unfairly excluded developing nations like India and China from binding targets.
 This lack of participation from major emitters weakened the protocol’s overall impact, and its rigid framework left little room for adapting to changing circumstances.
-In Wall-E, this failure to achieve global consensus parallels the systemic failures that led to the planet’s environmental collapse.
 The absence of accountability mechanisms in the film reflects real-world struggles to enforce ambitious climate goals, emphasizing the need for frameworks like the Paris Agreement to foster broader participation.
 However, the Kyoto Protocol laid the foundation for the Paris Agreement, which introduced a more flexible and inclusive approach to international climate policy.

 List of the 17 Sustainable Development Goals.